Point Reyes: Confused boundaries 1836-1850s

 Oscar was the first to arrive.
 A Vermont lawyer intent upon making his fortune and returning home as soon as possible, he left his family to journey to booming San Francisco.
 His separation from them became intolerable when his two youngest children died while he was away.
 Still not willing to give up the promise of wealth, he convinced his wife to come, bringing their surviving daughter.
 They thrived, and Oscar fathered four more California-born daughters.
 Oscar soon convinced his younger brother, James, also a lawyer, to join him.
 They became known as San Francisco's foremost authorities on title litigation.
 Using their title expertise, they began acquiring Point Reyes land.
 When Oscar's oldest daughter married Charles Webb Howard, also a lawyer, the trio partnered to transform windswept Point Reyes into prosperous dairies.

-Determined to supply booming San Francisco with its butter, by 1857, the partners began fencing huge expanses of land (eventually resulting in 40 miles of fencing), building homes and barns, and stocking the dairies with the finest pure-bred bulls and rams, some costing over $1,400.
+Determined to supply booming San Francisco with its butter, by 1857, the partners began fencing significant expanses of land (eventually resulting in 40 miles of fencing), building homes and barns, and stocking the dairies with the pure-bred bulls and rams, some costing over $1,400.
 By 1868, they had 3,500 cows on 17 dairies and were producing over 700,000 pounds of butter a year.
 All their dairies were operated by renters.
 When the most industrious of these renters tried to buy the dairy they worked, they failed.
-Many eventually left, establishing some of California's major dairies.
+Many eventually left, establishing some of California's other major dairies.

-Despite their boundless optimism about the promise of Point Reyes, they did not get rich from it.
-Although they lived the opulent lifestyles of the wealthy of San Francisco, they were plagued by financial worries.
-Their children tried to hold on to the dairies, trying unsuccessfully to stop their decline despite aging ranches, sickening herds, and often unhappy tenants.
+Despite their boundless optimism about the promise of Point Reyes, they were plagued by financial worries.
+After they passed, their children tried to hold on to the dairies, trying unsuccessfully to stop their decline despite aging ranches, sickening herds, and often unhappy tenants.
 Finally, in 1937, an era ended when the last of the Shafter Empire was sold, ushering in a new parade of owners.